gopaljogani/gopaljogani.github.io/_posts/_glossary/2017-11-19-glossary-classification.md

 * Discrete Naive Bayes and Logistic Regression are a "generative-discriminative pair" as they both take the same form (linear in log probabilities) but estimate parameters differently.
 For example, in the binary case, Naive Bayes predicts the class with the largest probability. *I.e.* it predicts $C_1$ if $\log \frac{p(C_1 \vert \pmb{x})}{p(C_2 \vert \pmb{x})} = \log \frac{p(C_1 \vert \pmb{x})}{1-p(C_1 \vert \pmb{x})} > 0$.
 We have seen that discrete Naive Bayes is linear in the log space, so we can rewrite the equation as $\log \frac{p(C_1 \vert \pmb{x})}{1-p(C_1 \vert \pmb{x})} = 2 \log p(C_1 \vert \pmb{x}) - 1 = 2 \left( b + \mathbf{w}^T_c \mathbf{x} \right) - 1 = b' + \mathbf{w'}^T_c \mathbf{x} > 0$.
 This linear regression on the log odds ratio is exactly the form of Logistic Regression (the usual equation is recovered by solving $\log \frac{p}{1-p} = b + \mathbf{w'}^T \mathbf{x}$).
 The same can be shown for Multinomial Naive Bayes and Multinomial Logistic Regression.

-* For document classification, it is common to replace raw counts in Multinomial Naive Bayes with [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf){:.mdLink} weights.
+* For document classification, it is common to replace raw counts in Multinomial Naive Bayes with [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) weights.

-:information_source: <span class='resources'> Resources </span> : See section 3.5 of [K. Murphy's book](https://www.cs.ubc.ca/~murphyk/MLbook/){:.mdLink} for all the derivation steps and examples.
+:information_source: <span class='resources'> Resources </span> : See section 3.5 of [K. Murphy's book](https://www.cs.ubc.ca/~murphyk/MLbook/) for all the derivation steps and examples.

 ## Regression
 ### Decision Trees
 Decision trees are more often used for classification problems.
-I thus talk at length about them [here](#decision-trees-1){:.mdLink}.
+I thus talk at length about them [here](#decision-trees-1).

 The 2 differences with decision trees for classification are:
 * **What error to minimize for an optimal split?** This replaces the impurity measure in the classification setting.
-A widely used error function for regression is the [sum of squared error](#mean-squared-error){:.mdLink}.
+A widely used error function for regression is the [sum of squared error](#mean-squared-error).
 We don't use the mean squared error so that the subtraction of the error after and before a split make sense.
 Sum of squared error for region $R$:

 $$Error = \sum_{x^{(n)} \in R} (y^{(n)} - \bar{y}_{R})^2$$